dayanazav/DNM_pipeline_Snakemake_version/CONFIG_PARAMETERS.md

 #### Notation:

 1. **SPECIES**
-    - Name of the given species
+    - Name of the given species.
+Used to title files and graphs.
     - Example: `"ape"`

 2. **YAML**